Dave Ward PhotographyPhotographer Male Sedro-Woolley, Washington, US

 Feature interview with me on Photographer & Model

 Before I was even ten years old I was working in my father's darkroom, learning the smell of Dektol, experiencing the thrill of seeing an image bloom on a blank page under the red safety-light.
-Now a part-time professional in Bellingham, Washington, I work all-digital.
+Now a part-time professional in Skagit County, Washington, I work all-digital.

 I shoot fashion & portraiture in both the editorial and the commercial styles, as well as some art portraiture.
 I am also doing a lot of beauty shots now -- pro-quality portraits like are seen in ads for makeup, skin care, etc. See my portfolio for examples of beauty shots.

-I shoot both on-location and also in my studio which is in Bellingham, Washington, two hours north of Seattle.
+I shoot both on-location and also in my studio which is in Sedro-Woolley, Washington which is 90 minutes north of central Seattle, 40 minutes north of Everett, or 25 minutes south of Bellingham.
 Before you contact me, please be aware of the distances involved.

 YOU NEED TO KNOW: